giaccone/AHK/README.md

-## Some AutoHotKey script (at the moment only one)
+## Some AutoHotKey scripts (at the moment only one)
-To use this script you have to install [AutoHotKey](https://www.autohotkey.com/).
-Afterward, you only need to double click on the `.ahk` and you are ready to go.
+To use these scripts you have to install [AutoHotKey](https://www.autohotkey.com/).
+Afterward, you only need to double click on the `.ahk` file and you are ready to go.

 ## `tiling.ahk`